 - a.
-We conduct operations that are inherently dangerous and require constant vigilance to mitigate risk.
-All leaders are responsible and accountable for assessing their operations as total systems.
+We conduct inherently dangerous operations that require constant vigilance to mitigate risk.
+All leaders are responsible and accountable for assessing their operations as complete systems.
 They must ensure that risk management decisions match the mission and that control measures reduce the risks to a level that supports their commanders' guidance.
 The degree of risk determines the level of authority at which a decision is made to accept the risk.
 DD Form 2977 (Deliberate Risk Assessment Worksheet) will be used to complete the five-step risk management process prior to all events.
-A copy of DD Form 2977 will be maintained at the event site until completion of the event and maintained on file for one year. - b.
+A copy of DD Form 2977 will be maintained at the event site until completion of the event and kept on file for one year. - b.
 Leaders must consider and address all phases of an operation or training event during the RM process.
-The residual risk identified on this worksheet will be accepted in accordance with the risk decision authority listed in paragraph 3-2b.
+The residual risk identified on this worksheet will be accepted by the risk decision authority listed in paragraphs 3-2b.
 The daily risk assessment will not change the accepted residual risk without coordination with the applicable approving authority.
-All daily risk assessments will include updated assessment of severity and probability.
-Administrative and classroom training, designated as low risk in training support packages and lesson plans, do not require completion of a daily DD Form 2977. - c.
+All daily risk assessments will include an updated assessment of severity and probability.
+Administrative and classroom training, designated as low-risk in training support packages and lesson plans, do not require the completion of a daily DD Form 2977. - c.
 All USAREC units will ensure a risk assessment (DD Form 2977) is conducted before engaging in any potentially hazardous activities.
 Even routine daily tasks, such as driving a GOV, pose risks to health and safety.
 Rock climbing walls and other lead-producing exhibits expose recruiters and the public to potential injury.
 Some hazards are obvious, but others can be difficult to identify without careful preparation.
 The assessment brings the risks into focus and helps prevent accidents.
 The USAREC standard for conducting risk assessments is DD Form 2977.
 All operators are responsible for knowing how to use RM and DD Form 2977.
 DD Form 2977 for GOV use will be maintained monthly in conjunction with USAREC Form 700-5-3 (Motor Vehicle Usage Record).
-Units may also use other tools to supplement the DD Form 2977, such as Composite Daily Risk Management Worksheet, must also ensure a DD Form 2977 is completed and updated monthly.
-If conditions or risk level changes, the DD Form 2977 risk assessment will be submitted for re-approval to the approving authority.
-A copy of the GOV risk assessment will be kept on file for one year. - d.
-All activities of the command are to be conducted with the highest regard for the safety of our Soldiers, employees, Families, Future Soldiers (FS), and the general public participating in our recruiting events and activities.
+Units may also use other tools to supplement the DD Form 2977, such as Composite Daily Risk Management Worksheet, which must also ensure a DD Form 2977 is completed and updated monthly.
+If conditions or risk level changes, the DD Form 2977 risk assessment will be submitted to the approving authority for re-approval.

+A copy of the DD Form 2977 will be kept on file for one year.

+d.
+All command activities are to be conducted with the highest regard for the safety of our Soldiers, employees, Families, Future Soldiers (FS), and the general public participating in our recruiting events and activities.